George Holford: Marriage and family

 Although he was considered an eligible bachelor, Holford did not marry until late in life and had no children.
 In 1912 he married the recently widowed Susannah Menzies (daughter of the shipowner Arthur Wilson) at the Chapel Royal, St James.
 She was 48 and he 52 years old.
 George V, Queen Mary, Queen Alexandra and Princess Victoria were present.
 Although they had no children, it seems that George regarded her three adult sons with affection.
 They frequently stayed at Westonbirt, and Stewart Menzies (later Chief of the Secret Intelligence Service) was allowed to use Dorchester House as his London residence.
 George left them some money in his will.

 George Holford died in 1926, having suffered for some time with emphysema.
 As he did not have any heirs his property passed to his blood relatives in accordance with the will of his father, Robert Stayner Holford.
-The main part of the estate went to George's nephew the 4th Earl of Morley.
+The main part of the estate went to George's nephew Edmund Parker, 4th Earl of Morley.
 Susannah survived until 1944.